 Recorded Teachings Schedule

-Saturday, April 10th: “Turning the Wheel of the Way” by Zen Master Anzan Hoshin: “Body of Joy" (teisho 20 of 44)
+Saturday, September 25th: “Turning the Wheel of the Way” by Zen Master Anzan Hoshin: "You Turning the Wheel of the Way" (teisho 44 of 44)

-Monday, April 12th: “Every Breath You Take” by Ven.
-Shikai Zuiko o-sensei: “Sitting Up Straight" (Dharma Talk 28)
+Monday, September 27th: “Every Breath You Take” by Ven.
+Shikai Zuiko o-sensei: "Seeing a Dangerous Road" (Dharma Talk 56)